elenderg/PAL-1000/instruções de compilação.md

 `Put the saved routine into the current routine.`

-After dealing with possible special cases ("alternate wordings" and "employs"), this guy creates a nickname index for the routine's parameters, and then compiles the routine's prolog`, body proper`, and epilog`.`
+After dealing with possible special cases ("`alternate wordings`" and "`employs`"), this guy creates a nickname index for the routine's parameters, and then compiles the routine's prolog, body proper, and epilog.

 172. This is the guy we need to handle "alternate wordings" (implicit replacement routines):

-`To compile the body of a routine given a rider (alternate wording):
+`To compile the body of a routine given a rider (alternate wording):`

 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`